DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-plugin.md

 ### <a name="table-row"></a>TableRow

-Describes properties of a table row the Table plugin renders.
+Describes properties of a table row the TablePlugin renders.

 A value with the following shape: